iocoop/policies/Bylaws.md

 ### Section 1.01.
 Name.

-The cooperative described in these Bylaws will be known as Cernio Technology Cooperative, referred to, _infra_, as "the Cooperative."
+The cooperative described in these Bylaws will be known as IO Technology Cooperative, referred to, _infra_, as "the Cooperative."

 ## ARTICLE II.
 PURPOSES